Beta8397/virtual_robot/TeamCode/src/org/murraybridgebunyips/bunyipslib/example/README.md

 specific methods and their usage, or to look at older robots to see how they were implemented with these development features.
 Documentation is a standard for all BunyipsLib source code.

-# Making a new robot

-In order to make a new robot, you'll need to make a new Gradle configuration for it, so you can build and deploy robot specific code without having to group OpModes on different incompatible robots.
-By default, BunyipsLib will always be included with your builds, using the build.common.gradle file in the root of the TeamCode directory.

-You can make your own robot by copying the `../Template` directory and doing the following:

-1. Renaming the directory name to your robot's name
-2. Uncommenting the contents of build.gradle, and renaming the namespace to your robot name package
-3. Editing the package namespace in src/main/AndroidManifest.xml
-4. Editing the package name src/main/java/org/murraybridgebunyips/template to your robot name
-5. Adding your robot to /settings.gradle
-6. Removing the tmp file and populating the folder with your own code

-Ensure to run a Gradle sync (Ctrl + Shift + O) after making these changes.

-# Fast Load

-Fast load is an experimental feature that builds and deploys your code to the robot without rebuilding the entire project.
-This is useful for testing code quickly, but does not persist between restarts of the Robot Controller.
-To fast load a robot configuration in Android Studio, you will need to run the Gradle task `:<robotname>:reloadFastLoad`, substituting `<robotname>` for your robot package.

-To simplify this process, you can create an Android Studio run configuration that runs this task, and ensure it saves to the `/.run` directory for persistence across devices.

-1. Open the Run/Debug Configurations window (Run > Edit Configurations...)
-2. Click the + button in the top left corner and select Gradle
-3. Name the configuration "`<robotname> (fast-load)`", substituting `<robotname>` for your robot package
-4. Set the Gradle task (in Tasks and Arguments) to `:<robotname>:reloadFastLoad`
-5. Ensure Gradle project is set to the root of the project (e.g BunyipsFTC)
-6. Tick the box that says "Store as project file" and by default it should save to the `/.run` directory
-7. Click OK to save the configuration

-Ensure to install your TeamCode properly using the standard configuration when testing is complete.

 ###### Examples written by Lucas Bubner, 2023